WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **removing** the **table from `global-tables` view DOES NOT delete the data**.
 If you really want to delete the data, you should remove it manually or just remove the table manually.

+* you should consider the cost of consistency.
+The writes to the other global table are more costly than normal writes.
+These are not done by you, but by the service itself.

 #### Encryption

 - tables can be encrypted

 * either **KMS(AWS Managed)** or **KMS (AWS owned)**

+- by default all tables are encrypted by the KMS provided by the aws

 #### IAM